juzraai/cordis-projects-crawler/README.md

 ##4.
 Future plans, ideas

-* export project and publications data to XML or database
+* automatically create database if not exists using schema.sql
 * v2.0 with reorganized classes to increase flexibility
 * configurable download settings